Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Characterization of gap functions

 \subsubsection{Time-reversal symmetry.}

-In Ref.~\citenum{geilhufe_symmetry_2018}, the group theory classification for the $D_{4h}$ space group was extended to the Shubnikov group of the second kind to include odd-$\omega$ superconductivity.
+In Ref.~\citenum{geilhufe_symmetry_2018}, the group theory classification for the $D_{4h}$ space group was extended to the Shubnikov group of the second kind to include odd-frequency superconductivity.
 They do so by including $\hat{T}^*$, the exchange of relative-time, to the symmetry operations.
-However, $\hat{T}^*$ is not necessarily a symmetry of the normal state and instead one should use TR symmetry $\hat{\mathcal{T}}$, since it is complementary to the space group symmetries.
-TR is different from the $\hat{T}^*$ operation as it involves all electronic degrees of freedom.
-Going to the ordered phase, this symmetry can also either be conserved or broken.
+However, $\hat{T}^*$ is not necessarily a symmetry of the normal state, since the actual symmetry of the normal state is TR $\hat{\mathcal{T}}$.
+It involves all electronic degrees of freedom while $\hat{T}^*$ only affects $i\omega_n$.

 As shown with two proofs in Appendix~\ref{sec:one-p-G_prop}, under $\hat{\mathcal{T}}$, the Gorkov function $\bm F$ transforms like